veggiemonk/awesome-docker/README.md

 - [Datadog](https://www.datadoghq.com/) - Datadog is a full-stack monitoring service for large-scale cloud environments that aggregates metrics/events from servers, databases, and applications.
 It includes support for Docker, Kubernetes, and Mesos.
 - [Prometheus](https://prometheus.io/) - Open-source service monitoring system and time series database
 - [Site24x7](https://www.site24x7.com/docker-monitoring.html) - Docker Monitoring for DevOps and IT is a SaaS Pay per Host model
-- [SPM for Docker][spm] - Monitoring of host and container metrics, Docker events and logs.
+- [SPM for Docker](https://github.com/sematext/sematext-agent-docker) - Monitoring of host and container metrics, Docker events and logs.
 Automatic log parser.
-Anomaly Detection and alerting for metrics and logs. [@sematext][sematext]
+Anomaly Detection and alerting for metrics and logs. [@sematext](https://github.com/sematext)
 - [Sysdig Monitor](https://sysdig.com/product/monitor/) - Sysdig Monitor can be used as either software or a SaaS service to monitor, alert, and troubleshoot containers using system calls.
 It has container-specific features for Docker and Kubernetes.

 # Useful Resources